FACULTY & STAFF

 How is Moodle used at Louisiana Tech University?

-Moodle is the Web-based course management system used at Louisiana Tech University to enhance class communication, organization and presentation by providing customizable website templates for courses offered.
-It is designed to provide tools for building online resources for use with regular classes or to support classes offered completely online.
+Moodle is the Web-based learning management system used at Louisiana Tech University to enhance class communication, organization and presentation by providing customizable website templates for courses offered.
+It is designed to provide tools for building online resources to support face-to-face classes or to facilitate classes offered completely online.
 Faculty can use Moodle with minimal formal instruction or technical skills.
-The degree to which the system is used in a course varies.
+Faculty are required to post an electronic version of their syllabus on Moodle (Policy 2205).
+Beyond that, the degree to which the system is used in a course is determined by the instructor.

 The Center for Instructional Technology (CIT) administers Moodle at Louisiana Tech, with technical support from the Computing Center.